Bronystate/brstv3/index_rules.md

 By using Bronystate chat you agree to these guidelines:

-1. Use common sense -- don't behave the way you wouldn't want someone else to
+ 1. Use common sense -- don't act the way you wouldn't want someone else to
  2. Speak English
-3. You will treat other users with respect
+ 3. You must be 14 years of age or older to chat.
+ 4. Treat other users with respect.
+If a mod tells you to stop, **stop**.
-4. You will not post spoilers of any kind
+ 5. You will not post spoilers of any kind
+    Subjects not to be spoiled include, but are not limited to:
+    - Future *My Little Pony* media: episodes, movies, comics, etc.
+    - Plot of the movies of Movie Night for those who haven't seen it
+    - Plot of shows on stream during the week
-5. You will not spam
+ 6. You will not spam
+    This includes, but is not limited to:
+    - Sending every emote at once
+    - Pinging multiple people at once
+    - Sending the same message over and over
+    - Begging for attention
+ 7. You will keep the chat roughly PG-13
+    Topics banned from discussion include, but are not limited to:
+    - Cupcakes
+    - PONY.MOV series
+    - Grimdark, gory, or otherwise distasteful fanfiction
+    - Explicit content, including pornography, gore, shock images, screamers
-6. You will not advertise
+ 8. You will not advertise
-7. You will not post non-image links during a stream
+ 9. You will not post non-image links during a stream
+    The streamer may give permission *during their stream* to post links
+    This includes, but is not limited to:
+    - Youtube videos
+    - News articles
+    - Audio hosting sites
+    - Pages not focused on pictures
-8. You will not troll
+10. You will not troll
-9. You may not use bots or scripts of any kind
+11. Bots or scripts of any kind not officially sanctioned by Bronystate are **not** permitted
+    Officially sanctioned bots and scripts consist of:
+    - Kestrel IRC Bot by Shizuka
+    - BerryPunch by Phase
+    - Staff client scripts
-10. You will not attempt to evade any ban given to you
+12. You will not attempt to evade any ban given to you

+By breaking a rule you accept that you will be warned, kicked and/or banned from chat.

 * * * * *